hd-epic/hd-epic-downloader/readme.md

 The script accepts a number of arguments that allow you to specify what you want to download.
 By default the script will download **everything**.

-You can run `python hd-epic-downloader -h` to see the script usage.
+You can run `python hd-epic-downloader.py -h` to see the script usage.

 ### Download only certain data types